lhlsec/gdb-static-cross/README.md

 ### If you want to build things other than gdbserver

 Some open source projects have no real build system, and many have very strange custom build systems that don't use the "standard" `./configure && make && make install` style build system .
-You can check out [embedded-toolkt](https://github.com/mzpqnxow/embedded-toolkit) and look in the [src](https://github.com/mzpqnxow/embedded-toolkit/tree/master/src) directory for examples of using these scripts before building various tools such as *gawk*, *gdbserver*, *tcpdump*, *libpcap*, *lsof*, *etc* which have some unique build systems, especially lsof...
-WTF lsof?
+You can check out [embedded-toolkt](https://github.com/mzpqnxow/embedded-toolkit) and look in the [src](https://github.com/mzpqnxow/embedded-toolkit/tree/master/src) directory for examples of using these scripts before building various tools such as *gawk*, *gdbserver*, *tcpdump*, *libpcap*, *lsof*, *etc* which have some unique build systems, especially lsof... the lsof configure/build system is especially odd.
 Also, if you have a toolchain without wchar, use mawk instead of gawk.
 The mawk source and patches to build mawk are also included in [src](https://github.com/mzpqnxow/embedded-toolkit/tree/master/src/mawk).
 You can also use this for simple `gcc bah.c -o bah` operations or `gcc bah.s -o bah`

 ## OpenWrt: Use `source activate-openwrt-toolchain.env` with a pre-built OpenWrt Toolchain